Yeetsomepickles999/JetsonNanoRockPaperScizzorsGame/README.md

 Replace the `imagenet.py` file in the `jetson-inference/python/examples` directory with the provided version from this repository.
 This modified `imagenet.py` file contains the necessary modifications to fit the custom images for Rock, Paper, and Scissors gestures.

+4. Upload the model.onnx file:
+Place the model.onnx file, which contains the fine-tuned ResNet-18 model, in the jetson-inference/python/examples directory.
+This file is essential for running the Rock Paper Scissors game.

-4. Install Jetson Inference and Jetson Utils libraries:
+5. Install Jetson Inference and Jetson Utils libraries:

 For NVIDIA Jetson platforms, these libraries are essential for running the deep learning model and utilizing camera functionalities.
 Follow the steps below to install them: